 Assigned and further readings from each week’s class are all gathered here for a single overview of reading material from the semester.
 Further down is an ongoing, ever-expanding list of type designers, type foundries, and miscellaneous type resources.
 I sincerely invite and encourage any students, and anyone else stumbling across this page online, to suggest additions, corrections, and omissions.

-Before you dive in, you might check out my ongoing work-in-progress “Some Notes on Typography” document, which features advice, thoughts, tips, and one rule about typography from the perspective of a designer (me) and a reader (me too).
+Before you dive in, you might check out my ongoing, always work-in-progress, “Some Notes on Typography” document, which features advice, thoughts, tips, and one rule about typography from the perspective of a designer (me) and a reader (me too).